Fine Needle Aspiration Biopsy of the Thyroid

 - What happens to the thyroid tissue obtained at the fine needle aspiration biopsy?

 - Patient Comments: Fine-Needle Aspiration Biopsy of the Thyroid - Experience

 - Fine needle aspiration biopsy (FNAB) of the thyroid is a procedure used to detect cancer in a thyroid nodule or to treat thyroid cysts.

 - The chance that a thyroid nodule is malignant varies with age, gender, radiation exposure, and other factors.

 - fine needle aspiration biopsy is performed in a doctor's office and takes about 20 minutes.

 - Complications are rare, but include bleeding, bruising, and infection.

 - Results help determine further management and treatment and are usually available within a week.

 What are thyroid nodules?

 The thyroid gland is found in the neck just below the "Adam's apple."
 This gland is responsible for producing thyroid hormone, which is an important hormone that stimulates the metabolism of the body.
-Between 4% and 7% of people in the United States have lumps (or nodules) in their thyroid gland that can be felt on examination.
+Thyroid nodules are so common that up to half of all people have one, without any symptoms or effect.
 Like many things, the thyroid gland gets "lumpier" as we get older and the frequency of these nodules increases with age.
 In fact, many are found incidentally during routine examinations or radiology testing.
 Thyroid nodules are also more common in women than in men.
-In fact, ultrasound studies have found that up to one in every three women has at least one thyroid nodule that may be too small to notice.
-(Usually, a nodule needs to be greater than one centimeter in diameter for it to be felt.).
-Interestingly, because women have so many more nodules than men, the incidence of detected cancer is higher in women then in men by virtue of absolute numbers.
+Interestingly, because women have so many more nodules than men, the incidence of detected cancer is higher in women than in men by virtue of absolute numbers.
 However, each individual nodule is more likely to be cancerous if found in a man.